- DTP Success Team

 While we highly recommend extensive study to ensure passing DSST exams, this example demonstrates how the material is derived from knowledge obtained outside the confines of a traditional classroom setting.

-DSST exams offer an opportunity to gain undergraduate college credits fast and save money on college tuition.
+DSST exams offer an opportunity to earn college credits fast and save money on college tuition.

 DSST Exams: Now Offered to both Military and Civilian Students Since 2006